 While a higher flow rate can provide more cleaning power, a lower flow rate can generate higher pressure.
 Pressure is a crucial factor in removing tough stains and deeply embedded dirt.
 With a lower flow rate, the concentrated water stream creates a higher pressure, enabling the pressure washer to effectively blast away stubborn grime.

-See also What Degree Nozzle For Pressure Washer Car
+See also What Equipment Is Needed For Pressure Washing Business

 However, it is important to note that a lower flow rate may require more time and effort to clean larger areas.
 The narrower coverage area may result in slower cleaning speeds, making it less efficient for larger cleaning tasks.